kavinraju/Flower-Species-Classifier/README.md

 # Flower-Species-Classifier
-## This project was created during PyTorch Scholarship Challenge.
+## This project was created for PyTorch Scholarship Challenge.

 ### This repository has two models, one built [using resnet152]() and other [using densenet161]).